braze-inc/braze-docs/_docs/_partners/message_orchestration/additional_channels/messaging/messenger.md

 ## Prerequisites

-Please note that Facebook does not allow usage of the Messenger Platform to send marketing messages.
-In addition, to send messages to users who are not test users of your Facebook App, your App will need to pass Facebook's [App Review](https://developers.facebook.com/docs/messenger-platform/app-review).
+please note that facebook does not allow usage of the messenger platform to send marketing messages. in addition, to send messages to users who are not test users of your facebook app, your app will need to pass facebook's [app review](https://developers.facebook.com/docs/messenger-platform/app-review).

 | Requirement| Origin| Access| Description|
 | ---| ---| ---|